cloudyr/aws.signature/README.md

                "AWS_DEFAULT_REGION" = "us-east-1",
                "AWS_SESSION_TOKEN" = "mytoken")
     ```
- 3. If R is running on an EC2 instance, the role profile credentials provided by [**aws.ec2metadata**](https://cran.r-project.org/package=aws.ec2metadata), if the **aws.ec2metadata** package is installed.
+ 3. If R is running on an EC2 instance, the role profile credentials provided by [**aws.ec2metadata**](https://cran.r-project.org/package=aws.ec2metadata), *if the **aws.ec2metadata** package is installed*.
+ 4. If R is running on an ECS task, the role profile credentials provided by [**aws.ec2metadata**](https://cran.r-project.org/package=aws.ec2metadata), *if the **aws.ec2metadata** package is installed*.
- 4. Profiles saved in a `/.aws/credentials` "dot file" in the current working directory.
+ 5. Profiles saved in a `/.aws/credentials` "dot file" in the current working directory.
 The profile used can be regulated by the `AWS_PROFILE` environment variable, otherwise the `"default" profile is assumed if none is specified or the specified profile is missing.
- 5. [A centralized credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), containing credentials for multiple accounts.
+ 6. [A centralized credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), containing credentials for multiple accounts.
 The location of this file is given by the `AWS_SHARED_CREDENTIALS_FILE` environment variable or, if that is missing, by `~/.aws/credentials` (or an OS-specific equivalent).
 The profile used from that file can be regulated by the `AWS_PROFILE` environment variable, otherwise the `"default" profile is assumed if none is specified or the specified profile is missing.

 Because all functions requesting a signature walk this entire list of potential credentials sources, it typically makes sense to set environment variables otherwise a potentially large performance penalty can be paid.
 For this reason, it is usually better to explicitly invoke a profiles stored in a local or centralized (e.g., `~/.aws/credentials`) credentials file using: